What are the Challenge class descriptions?

 The curriculum is compacted in this course to provide time for a history project.

-No. The challenge math class will compact three years of math instruction over two years.
+No. The Challenge Math classes will compact three years of math instruction over two years.

 Is there a practice test for my student?